Register Now! Current Rate: EARLY BIRD — $210 / $230

 Goddard College Campus, Plainfield, Vermont

-Goddard is a one-of-a-kind institution of higher education with a history of creativity and chaos, invention and experimentation, of growth, decline and reemergence.
+Goddard is a one-of-a-kind institution of higher education with a history of creativity and chaos, invention and experimentation, and of innovating progressive education for the real world.
 The Plainfield campus in central Vermont is about a 15-minute drive from Montpelier, the Capital of Vermont, and an hour from Burlington, one of Vermont’s largest cities.
 The campus consists of formal gardens and farm buildings dating back to the 1800s.
 Connected by brick walkways, the campus offers low-cost rooms, dining hall, community center, theatre, meeting rooms, and gathering spaces.

 Power of Words Conference